That's what keeps us all going, the adorable babies, the future, the NEXT

 GENERATION!
 The purpose of this page is to show off our puppies, not to SELL

 our puppies.
-We are not a high volume breeder and when we do have a litter, there is usually a waiting
+We are not a high volume breeder and when we do have a litter, there is almost always a waiting

 list for the puppies.
 If you are looking for a pet quality puppy as a companion

-for your family and don't live close to South Carolina where the partners in Trifecta are located (Lexington and Summerville, SC),
+for your family and don't live close to North/South Carolina or within the Southeastern Region of the country (where the partners in Trifecta are located Lexington and Summerville, SC and N. Wilksborough, NC),

 I suggest that you check out the PWCCA